debjitl45/day4/README.md

 Q9.
-What is the Spring Boot Initilizr?
+What is the Spring Boot Initilizr?<br>
 Spring Boot Initilizr is a Spring Boot tool to bootstrap Spring Boot or Spring Applications easily.
 Spring Initializr is also integrated with all major Java IDEs along with CLI.

 Q10.
-What are the advantages of Spring Boot Initializr?
+What are the advantages of Spring Boot Initializr?<br>
 Spring Boot Initializr provides a simple interface to quickly bootstrap a Spring Boot application.
 Here are benefits or advantages of using Initilizr.

 Spring Initializr provides an extensible API to generate quick start projects.